SuperCollider OVERVIEWS

 _____________________________________________________________

-The research for this project is funded by: German Research Foundation (DFG) and the Future Funds of Styria, Austria.
+The research for this project was funded by: German Research Foundation (DFG) and the Future Funds of Styria, Austria.

 [2] - For Live Coding see: http://toplap.org